imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 The first step is to ensure that the time-series is not affected by artifactual motion.
 Fiji features a host of registration tools to mitigate such artifacts.
 Arguably, one of the most intuitive of such tools is [Correct 3D Drift](/plugins/correct-3d-drift) because it can correct abrupt displacements as well as slow drifts.

-SNT features [Apply 3D Drift Corrections...](/plugins/snt/manual#apply-3d-drift-corrections), a convenience wrapper for _Correct 3D Drift_ that applies drift correction to the image being traced, as well existing paths.
+SNT features {% include bc path='Scripts|Time-lapses|Apply 3D Drift Corrections...' %}, a convenience wrapper for _Correct 3D Drift_ that applies drift correction to the image being traced, as well existing paths.
 However, if your time-lapse video is rather large it is recommended that you run _Correct 3D Drift_ (or alternative registration routine) _before_ loading the image in SNT to avoid running out of RAM.
-The illustration below highligths the type of mitigation you should expect.
+The illustration on the right highligths the type of mitigation you should expect.

 Once undesired motion has been mitigated:

 1. Specify the first time-point to be traced using the [Data Source](/plugins/snt/manual#data-source) widget